elisradevops/docgen-frontend/README.md

    npm run build
    ```
 2. Serve the contents of `dist/` with your preferred static host (nginx, Azure Static Web Apps, etc.).
 3. If the backend URL differs, run `src/deployment/env-uri-init.sh` during container start to rewrite `BACKEND-URL-PLACEHOLDER-ContentControl` in the compiled JS bundle.
-The script requires `BACKEND_URL_PLACEHOLDER_ContentControl` to be set and exits otherwise.
+The script requires `BACKEND-URL-PLACEHOLDER-ContentControl` to be set and exits otherwise.
 4. Ensure the backend is reachable via HTTPS if the frontend is served securely; update `jsonDocument_url` or the runtime placeholder accordingly.

 ## Troubleshooting